 I started to create a database schema to track these "Sync Events."
 However, as I was thinking ahead, I thought of the need to create visualizations, error reporting, querying the logs and undoubtably more.

 I had played around with Rollbar enough.
 The pricing is very fair, especially if you're not logging a large amount of data.
 Rollbar is also very friendly to integrate with and use.
+It's helped debug certain issues quickly as you can verify what occurred and at what time.
+It's been a good upgrade.

 Integrating Rollbar with PHP